-Since the picot bind-off requires you to cast on two stitches for every two you are binding off (cast on two, bind-off those two plus the next two), you will need quite a bit of extra yarn for this technique.
+Since the picot cast off requires you to cast on two stitches for every two you are binding off (cast on two, bind-off those two plus the next two), you will need quite a bit of extra yarn for this technique.
 Make sure you budget for this when you are planning how much yarn you will need.

 Keep it loose

-You do not want to pull the stitches tightly as you go, but in between that second and third bind-off stitch, there will be a gap.
+You do not want to pull the stitches tightly as you go, but in between that second and third cast off stitch, there will be a gap.
 You can give this one a little bit of a tug, but again, that little hole is in the middle of the picot and nobody will see it.
 The harder you tug on your yarn, the less the picots will stick out.

-Finally, this will not prevent stockinette stitch from rolling.
+Finally, this will not prevent stocking stitch from rolling.
 It will still need to be blocked, and if you are feeling extra meticulous you can pin each and every picot so they pop beautifully on the end of your piece.
 If you want a more rustic and less machine-made look you can pin your item just below the picots and just let them fly as they may.